Orobische Alpen; van het Comomeer door het hooggebergte tot opnieuw bij het meer. 8 dagen / 7 nachten of naar keuze

 Lecco lies on the foot of the “right leg” of Lake Como; the town has a charming centre, but most of its fame stems from the fact that it is the birthplace of the author Alessandro Manzoni, “Italy’s Goethe” and that his most famous novel, I promessi sposi (The Betrothed, 1842) is set in this region.
 The town also serves as an operational base for mountain climbers, as it lies at the foot of the Grigna (2,408 m), internationally renowned for its large number of climbing walls.

-If you arrive by car, you can leave it for free on the car park of the hotel during your hike.
+If you arrive by car, you can leave it in the neighbourhood or at the parking lot of the cable car of day 2.

 Day 2: Lecco – Mezzacca.